jose-donato/nikitarudenko.dev/content/projects/freecodecamp-bot.md

 ---
 ## What is the idea?

-I love to read freeCodeCamp news and once had an article posted there.
-It is a great source of guides, tutorials, and news from the development world.
-I always wanted to know if there any new article posted.
-FreeCodeCamp's Twitter doesn't work well for me because it also re-reposts older articles.
-As a Telegram user, I found it as a great use case for the Telegram Bot API.
-Now, I receive every new post in a channel and anyone can too.
+I love to read freeCodeCamp news because it is a great source of guides, tutorials, and news about software development and related topics.
+I always wanted a tool that notyfies me if there a new article posted.
+FreeCodeCamp's Twitter doesn't work well for me because it also re-reposts older articles and it breaks the chronological order.
+As a Telegram user, I found it as an opportunity to use the Telegram Bot API.
+Now, I receive every new post in a channel and you can too.

 ## How is it implemented?

-I created a simple **Node.js** app with Express and MongoDB.
+I created a simple Node.js app with Express and MongoDB.
 It gets triggered by a cron job, checks if there are new articles added, and posts them to a Telegram channel.
-Simple and effective.

 ![Butter bot](https://media1.tenor.com/images/d9a6b8e7846043ff054cbf785e301b82/tenor.gif?itemid=11658334)